lagua/rst/README.md

 Why a CRUD mask for REST?

 RST provides a standard way to handle CRUD functionality, so you don't need to concern yourself with HTTP methods, content negotiation and architectural decisions.
-The standard that this library provides is developed within the javascript community.
+The standard that this library embraces has been developed within the javascript community.

 While working on projects with [Dojo Toolkit](http://dojotoolkit.org), it became clear to me that the Dojo concept of what REST is and should be is quite concise.
 The client library has been developed in tandem with